A Mathematical Model For the Spread of a Virus: Red, Green, and Blue Molecules

 Figure~18 shows a plot of these computed values of ${\nu}_{j}$, which we now refer to as the herd-immunity threshold, ${\nu}_{herd}$, versus the corresponding values of $c$.
 The solid red curve is the root-mean-square best fit to those points using the formula

 Having learned what the fraction of total infections is when the corresponding fraction of contagious red molecules reaches its peak, we now ask when the fraction of red molecules actually reaches its peak.
-In particular, after reaching the time, $j_{max}$, that the total number of infections (red plus green molecules) reaches its peak, how much longer must we wait until the number of red molecules reaches its peak?
+In particular, after reaching the time, $j_{max}$, that the total infection rate for red-plus-green molecules reaches its peak, how much longer must we wait until the number of red molecules reaches its peak?
 In Figure~16, the plots of ${\nu}_{j}-{\nu}_{j-c}$ and $c{\Delta}{\nu}_{j}$ have already shown that the wait time is roughly 0.5 of a collision time when $c=2$ and even less when $c=1.5$.
 So the next step is to make additional comparisons and plot the results.

 Figure~19 shows the result of measuring the peak locations of ${\Delta}{\nu}_{j}$ and ${\nu}_{j}-{\nu}_{j-c}$.
 The measured lags are relatively small,

 never exceeding 2 collision times, which is the difference, $j_{red}-j_{max}$, when $c~{\rightarrow}~{\infty}$.
 (For this calculation, we return to Figure~2 and recognize that $j_{red}=19$ is the $j$-value when ${\nu}_{j}$ reaches 1, as shown in the left panel, and that $j_{max}=17$ is the time that ${\Delta}{\nu}_{j}$ reaches its peak, as shown in the right panel.)
 Coming back to Figure~19, we note that the data points are best fit by the quadratic function